chapimenge3/better-sam/README.md

+# This project is unstable at the moment and it is under development

 # better-sam

 This project aims to make it easier to separate large AWS SAM template files and script assembly using AWS SAM CLI.